 Co-signing is required because minors—drivers under age 18—typically aren’t legally allowed to sign a contract.
 A co-signer is also needed because an insurance policy is a legally binding contract.

 “When a parent or guardian co-signs an insurance policy, they are effectively vouching for the minor and assuming financial responsibility.
 It’s not unlike co-signing a loan.
-The insurer needs the reassurance of a financially established adult whose credit history and driving record become intertwined with the policy’s fate,” explains Dennis Shirshikov, adjunct professor of economics at City University of New York.
+The insurer needs the reassurance of a financially established adult whose credit history and driving record become intertwined with the policy’s fate,” says Dennis Shirshikov, adjunct professor of economics at the City University of New York.

 When co-signing is required, that adult must shoulder the costs associated with premiums, deductibles, and claims if the adolescent cannot or won’t pay.